oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/04-virtual-nodes/virtual-nodes.md

 3. You'll need to click the check box indicating acceptance for Oracle's T's and C's.
 Then click **`next`**.

 4. Fill in the available options when selected.
     1. Compartment - Where you'd like the resources to be created.
-Use `root` if you've not created a separate compartment for this workshop.
+Use `root` if you did not created a separate compartment for this workshop during lab 1.
     2. Region - The region in which the resources will be created.
 This should be your home region.
     3. You may leave the items under **OKE Inputs** all as default.
     4. Check the box for *Ingress Controller*.